Hikagejuunin/Loki/README.txt

 ds<xx> - dstab alias
   example: ds<ck> = dstab curare/kalmia
-** "ds" without venom selections selects them automatically, you can manipulate these with "vt <selection>"
+** 'ds' with no venoms specified will automatically select venoms from lockstack ** you can manipulate venom table loadouts with "vt <selection>"
   example: "vt w" = add weariness to lockstack
+    * currently only includes "w", "c", "d", "k" for pre-snap loadouts - this is something you could easily expanded upon

 manual dstab venom selections: